zeruniverse/fast-artistic-videos/README.md

 \*\_\_\_\* are parts you should change accordingly.

 Deepmatching and deepflow is super slow.
 Run them parallely on CPU cluster or run their GPU versions.
+We just need optical flow to keep temporal consistency, not necessary `deepflow`.
+But we only tested with `deepflow`.
 + To run parallely as *k* processes:
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* 1 k`
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* 2 k`